 So that great price you found might be on a not-so-great diamond.

-In fact, until recently, one of the vendors recommended by Rare Carat was Enchanted Diamonds, a company that closed suddenly, leaving some customers who were referred by Rare Carat without the diamond engagement rings or their money.
+One of the vendors recommended by Rare Carat was Enchanted Diamonds, a company that closed suddenly, leaving some customers who were referred by Rare Carat without the diamond engagement rings or their money.

 An Alternative to Rare Carat